2021 Tax-Time Checklist

 Amount of child support you have paid in the year

 Salary or Wages

 Did you know that your employer does not need to supply you with a Payment Summary if they are reporting directly to the ATO?

-PAYMENT SUMMARY CHANGES: Please see important information on the changes to Payment Summaries for all employers from 1 July 2019 here
+PAYMENT SUMMARY CHANGES: Please see important information on the changes to Payment Summaries - these are now known as Income Statements you can find this here

 If your employer has provided you a copy please let us know and have this available upon request, and if applicable any paid parental leave payments